-1. WHY IS THERE A NEED FOR PEOPLE TO REGISTER WITH SAMAR AND JOIN THE BE THE MATCH REGISTRY?
+1. REGISTER WITH SAMAR AND JOIN THE BE THE MATCH REGISTRY

-SAMAR is an official partner of the Be The Match Registry and coordinates marrow registry drives to add more volunteer donors to the registry, thereby increasing the chances of patients in need finding a matching donor.
-SAMAR’s focus is minorities with an emphasis on South Asians.
+SAMAR is an official partner and legacy recruitment center of the Be The Match Registry and coordinates events to assist patients find volunteer marrow donors.
+These events increase the much needed ethnically diverse volunteer donors to the registry, thereby increasing the chances of patients in need finding a matching donor.
+SAMAR focuses on registering all committed life-saving donors, Caucasians and from ethnically diverse communities.

-3. IS THERE AN AGE RESTRICTION TO BECOME A MARROW/BLOOD STEM CELL DONOR?
+3. RESTRICTIONS TO BECOMING A BLOOD STEM CELL / MARROW DONOR?

 4. WHY ARE YOUNGER DONORS PREFERRED?